After running registration function scale_and_register_data()

 .

-# Plot heatmap of mean expression profiles distance before scaling
+# Plot heatmap of mean expression profiles distance before registration process

 # Plot heatmap of mean expression profiles distance after registration process